cscart/docs/en/user_guide/stores/index.rst

         -   A product belongs to a vendor.
 It will appear on all the storefronts where the vendor appears.
 The price will remain the same.
     *   -   Category
         -   A category always belongs to one specific storefront and appears only there.
-        -   A category appears on all the storefronts.
+        -   A category belongs either to all storefronts or to a specific one.

 .. important::